mattmakai/fullstackpython.com/content/pages/09-data/03-postgresql.markdown

 [PostgreSQL](http://www.postgresql.org/), often written as "Postgres" and pronounced "Poss-gres", is an open source
-[relational database](/databases.html) implementation frequently used by Python applications as a backed for data storage and retrieval.
+[relational database](/databases.html) implementation frequently used by Python applications as a backend for data storage and retrieval.

 <img src="/img/logos/postgresql.jpg" width="100%" alt="PostgreSQL logo." class="technical-diagram" />